-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
-Routine dental care, such as cleanings, fillings, or dentures.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Orthopedic shoes or supportive devices for the feet , • Shoes that are part of a leg brace and are included in the cost of the brace.
+Orthopedic or therapeutic shoes for people with, diabetic foot disease.
+Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television.
+Not covered under any condition Private room in a hospital.
+Covered only when medically necessary.
+Reversal of sterilization procedures and or non-prescription contraceptive supplies.
+Not covered under any condition Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
+As described in the medical chart above Routine dental care, such as cleanings, fillings, or dentures.
 As described in the medical chart above Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids.
 Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
 Routine eye exams and eyeglasses covered as described in the medical chart above.
-Routine foot care • Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
+Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
 Routine hearing exams, hearing aids, or exams to fit hearing aids.
 As described in the medical chart above Services considered not reasonable and necessary, according to Original Medicare standards Not covered under any condition